 After the assumption of power, she abolished many of the strange rules that Al-Hakim had promulgated in his reign, and worked to reduce tensions with the Byzantine Empire over the control of Aleppo, but before negotiations could be completed she died on 5 February 1023 at the age of fifty-two.

 9.2.
 Shajarat al-Durr

 Another Queen bearing the title of Sultana was Shajarat al-Durr, who gained power in Cairo in 1250 CE.
-In fact, she brought the Muslims a victory during the Crusades and captured the King of France, Louis IX.
+In fact, she brought the Muslims to victory during the Crusades and captured Louis IX, the then King of France.